Andrus Ansip: Chairman of Reform Party and Minister of Economics

-Prime Minister
+Prime minister

 On 31 March 2005, Ansip was charged by President Arnold Rüütel to form a government, following 24 March 2005 resignation by Prime Minister Juhan Parts.
 Ansip was able to form a coalition with the Centre Party and the People's Union of Estonia, which was approved by the Riigikogu on 12 April 2005.
 Ansip thus became Prime Minister of Estonia.
 He was backed by 53 out of 101 members of the Riigikogu, 40 deputies voting against.
 He and the ministers were inaugurated in office the next day, on 13 April.

 On 4 March 2007, Ansip's Reform Party won 27 percent of the vote in the Estonian parliamentary elections, raising its mandate in the Riigikogu to 31 seats from 19.
 Ansip personally received over 22,500 votes.
 He was charged by President Toomas Hendrik Ilves to form a government.
 This time the Reform Party formed a coalition with the Union of Pro Patria and Res Publica (IRL) and the Social Democratic Party.
-His second term as Prime Minister began on 5 April 2007.
+His second term as prime minister began on 5 April 2007.
 In May 2009, the Social Democrats left the government, and as coalition talks with the People's Union of Estonia failed, it was decided to continue with a minority government of the Reform Party and IRL.

-In March 2011, the Reform Party won 33 seats in the Riigikogu, remaining the largest party even after the country's economic output had fallen by 14 percent in 2009 due to the global financial crisis and the collapse of a real estate price bubble fueled by cheap and easy credit from Nordic banks.
+In March 2011, the Reform Party won 33 seats in the Riigikogu, remaining the largest party even after the country's economic output had fallen by 14% in 2009 due to the 2008 financial crisis and the collapse of a real estate price bubble fueled by cheap and easy credit from Nordic banks.
 Ansip was once again charged by President Toomas Hendrik Ilves to form a government.
 The Reform Party continued in a coalition with the Union of Pro Patria and Res Publica.
-Ansip's third term as Prime Minister began on 6 April 2011, when Riigikogu approved his third cabinet.
+Ansip's third term as prime minister began on 6 April 2011, when Riigikogu approved his third cabinet.

 But Ansip's center-right coalition soon struggled in polls amid signs of voter fatigue at years of a government focused on fiscal austerity as well as several high-profile party funding scandals.
 The center-left opposition also gained popularity.

 On 4 March 2014, Ansip announced his resignation to enable a successor to lead his party into 2015 elections.
 From 4 December 2013 to 26 March 2014 he was the longest-serving prime minister in the European Union.